nucleartide/ember-changeset-hofs/Readme.md

 > Higher-order validation functions for
 > [ember-changeset-validations](https://github.com/DockYard/ember-changeset-validations).

+For background info, please see the thread [here](https://github.com/DockYard/ember-changeset-validations/issues/97).

 This addon provides `and` and `or` higher-order functions, that allow you to *compose* together validations.
 It is useful if you want the short-circuit behavior of `&&` and `||`.
 For example: